-During third quarter, students will be meeting with BHS counselors to begin scheduling for tenth grade.
-Please be on the lookout for information about class offerings, graduation requirements, and teacher recommendations as we begin this process next month.
+During 3rd quarter, students will be meeting with BHS counselors to begin scheduling for tenth grade.
+Please be on the lookout for information about class offerings, graduation requirements, and teacher recommendations as we begin this process.

 My Voice Student Survey

-On November 2, Ferguson Hall staff and students participated in Challenge Day.
-Students started their day by listening to David Leedy give a speech about celebrating the small victories in life and how we all have the super power of making each other's lives better.
-Afterward, they broke into groups and spent the day building integrity, compassion, empathy, and acceptance by playing games, having group discussions, and listening to their peers and adult leaders.
+On November 1, Ferguson Hall staff and students will participate in Challenge Day.
+Students will start their day with a motivational speech by Nick Jackson.
+Afterward, they will break into groups and spend the day building integrity, compassion, empathy, and acceptance by playing games, having group discussions, and listening to their peers and adult leaders.